 The other great thing about this ad is the ad image: it presents a setup where people find themselves every day (in their workstation, accompanied by a large cup of coffee), which makes it relatable to the ad viewer.

-3) SumoMe – Show the Results
+134. SumoMe – Show the Results

-What could be a better tactic than explaining your product’s benefit in your ads? – Showing it.
+What could be a better tactic than explaining your product’s benefit in your ads?
+Showing it.

 Images tell stories, and studies have shown that stories work because our brains are primed to heed their advice.

-- Use symbols to your advantage – People are quick to associate your brand with positive or negative feelings.
-Studies show that people rely on emotions, rather than information, to make brand decisions.
+- Use symbols to your advantage: People are quick to associate your brand with positive or negative feelings.
+Studies show that people rely on emotions rather than information to make brand decisions.
 By mentioning or showing symbols in your Facebook ads, you’ll establish a link in the brain between the symbol and your brand.

-4) 17hats – Make It Personal
+135. 17hats – Make It Personal

 17hats’ Facebook ad uses a hero shot with a happy young lady, creating positive emotions and helping their target audience relate to their offer.

+- Hero shots work: According to research by Psychological Science, seeing a smiling person makes us feel happy, comfortable and safe.
 Our brains have developed the Picture Superiority Effect, meaning that concepts are much more likely to be remembered if they are presented as pictures rather than words.

-5) Safari – Start Doing
+136. Safari – Start Doing

 Safari’s Facebook ad reads: “Start your free trial today.” … “Read comfortably right on your phone” … “Get personalized recommendations.”

-This is one of the most actionable Facebook ad examples we’ve seen.
+This is one of the most actionable ad examples we’ve seen.
 Safari’s ad includes a total of six action verbs:

 Calls to action are often placed to drive people to starting engaging or completing an action immediately.

-- Action verbs in ad copy – By adding action verbs to your ad copy, you could make it more actionable and energizing for the reader.
+- Action verbs in ad copy: By adding action verbs to your ad copy, you could make it more actionable and energizing for the reader.
 The decision-making part of our brain also happens to be the most primitive, making it act on simple and actionable words.

-6) Try The World – Let Them Almost Feel it
+137. Try The World – Let Them Almost Feel it

 Try The World’s ad depicts the moment when someone receives their subscription box full of exotic foods.

-You can almost feel the excitement of receiving the mystical box of goodies and opening it as it were a treasure chest or a gift from a secret admirer.
+You can almost feel the excitement of receiving this mystical box of goodies and opening it as it were a treasure chest or a gift from a secret admirer.
 People seeing the ad might want to experience similar excitement and joy.

 The products look attractive and desirable, contributing to the decision to get one of these subscription boxes ASAP.

-7) Nike – Don’t Be Afraid of Contrast
+138. Nike – Don’t Be Afraid of Contrast

 High-contrast websites, ads, and other marketing materials help to draw people’s attention to your offer.
 However, you need to support your colorful image with a worthy ad copy; otherwise, all your effort has gone to waste.

-8) AdStage – Use the Glory of Influencers
+139. AdStage – Use the Glory of Influencers

 According to KISSmetrics, people are more likely to be persuaded by others similar to them.